 Causes of thrombophlebitis include trauma, surgery or prolonged inactivity.

-DVT increases the risk of serious health problems.
+Deep vein thrombosis (DVT) increases the risk of serious health problems.
 It's usually treated with blood-thinning medications.
 Superficial thrombophlebitis is sometimes treated with blood-thinning medications, too.

 Superficial thrombophlebitis signs and symptoms include: